Overview of the service line & team

-- Learn how to undertake fieldwork using a range of tools and methods in order to review and provide recommendations on clients’ business operations;
+- Learn how to undertake fieldwork using a range of tools and methods in order to review and provide recommendations on the client’s business operations.

-- Develop a thorough understanding of the nature of the clients’ business, industry best practice, and regulations; and
+- Develop a thorough understanding of the nature of the clients’ business, industry best practice, and applicable regulations.

-- Be able to obtain relevant information from clients whilst building effective rapport.
+- Be able to obtain relevant information from clients whilst building effective rapport with clients’ staff.

 During your second year you will:

-- Self-review your own-work, ensuring minimal review points are raised by managers; and
+- Self-review your own-work, ensuring minimal review points are raised by managers.

 - Be able to provide assistance to junior team members.

-In your final year you will be expected to be responsible for planning internal audit work programmes and the delivery of fieldwork, including being involved in closing meetings with management.
-In addition, it is expected that a final year trainee will provide on the job advice, training and supervision of junior staff.
+In your final year you will be expected to be responsible for planning internal audit work programmes and delivery of fieldwork, including participating in closing meetings with management.
+In addition, it is expected that a third year trainee will provide on the job advice, training and supervision of junior staff.
 This will include acting as a point of contact for both management and clients, ensuring that the work is completed within the stated deadlines.

 - Interpersonal skills; the ability to build client relationships with a foundation of trust and responsibility.